gohugoio/hugoDocs/content/en/contribute/documentation/index.md

 ```
 ````

-To wrap the code block within an initially-opened `details` element using a non-default summary:
+Use the `details`, `open`, and `summary` attributes to wrap the code block in an initially-opened `details` element with a custom summary.

 ````md {file="content/example.md"}
 ```go-html-template {details=true open=true summary="layouts/_partials/foo.html" copy=true}